Adnan Siddiqui: Art Bridges Distances, Unfair To Make It Victim Of Politics

 Adnan, who has worked with Hollywood star Angelina Jolie in the series ‘Homeland’, and with Irrfan Khan in ‘A Mighty Heart’.

-In an interaction with IANS, Adnan talked about the boundaries for an actor, and how arts or sports can bring that one connection between the two nations- India and Pakistan.
+In an interaction, Adnan talked about the boundaries for an actor, and how arts or sports can bring that one connection between the two nations- India and Pakistan.

 “I have always maintained very vocally and vociferously that art, sports and entertainment are neutral grounds and they should never be mixed work politics.
 These fields bring a sense of solace, an escapism for people.
 It’s unfair to make them a victim of politics.
 Art bridges distances and should be allowed to do so,” he said.